 Other Experience and Education: Ms. Valdez holds a Master of Science degree in Management from Florida Institute of Technology as well as a Bachelor of Science degree in Mechanical Engineering from the University of New Mexico.
 She has received the Department of the Navy's Distinguished, Superior and Meritorious Civilian Service Awards, and in 2014 she was awarded the Pioneer award from Great Minds in STEM.
-She is also the ship sponsor of the Virginia Class submarine Vermont (SSN 792), which she christened in October 2018.
+She is also the ship sponsor of the Virginia Class submarine USS Vermont (SSN 792), which was christened in October 2018 and commissioned in April 2020.